parkeyparker/GoSquared-Drupal--Plugin/README.txt

 FAQ
 ===
 = Do I need a GoSquared account for this module to work? = You'll need to sign up for LiveStats at https://www.gosquared.com/plans/ to make use of this module.
-If you're already using LiveStats, you'll simply need your Account Code (which can be found in the Tracking Code tab of the Site Manager) to make use of this module.
+If you're already using LiveStats, you'll simply need your Account Code (which can be found in the Tracking Code tab of the LiveStats Settings screen) to make use of this module.

 = I don't have an account code.
 How do I get LiveStats? =